-First we paddled to a rapid and then to the Opukassokka Fjell on the opposite site of the lake.
-Then I was testing my new Astral Designs V-Eight PFD with my dry suit and we decided to climb a Fjell afterwards.
+First, we paddled to a rapid and then to the Opukassokka Fjell on the opposite side of the lake.
+Then I was testing my new Astral Designs V-Eight PFD with my dry suit and we decided to climb a Fjell afterward.
 There were many blueberries.

-On top of the Opukassokka Fjell we found a few Koskenkorva bottles.
-Beside this we had a stunning view over the whole area.
+On top of the Opukassokka Fjell, we found a few Koskenkorva bottles.
+Besides this, we had a stunning view of the whole area.
 An eagle was circling on top of us.

-We walked down the Opukassokka Fjell and reached the Opukasjärvi lake where we left our alpackaraft packrafts.
-I decided to go for a swim with my PFD but without dry suite.
+We walked down the Opukassokka Fjell and reached the Opukasjärvi lake where we left our Alpackaraft packrafts.
+I decided to go for a swim with my PFD but without a dry suit.
 I had plenty of time as Katja noticed that she forgot her hat on the top of the Fjell so she went up again to search for it.

-Once Katja returned with her hat we paddled to a sand beach on the Opukasjärvi, had a swim and then lunch.
-Tacos with beans and hazelnut tofu was on the menu.
+Once Katja returned with her hat we paddled to a sandy beach on the Opukasjärvi, had a swim and then lunch.
+Tacos with beans and hazelnut tofu were on the menu.
 Patrick washed his clothes in the lake while Katja and Caj prepared our meal.